BrentGrammer/Docker-k8s-academind/NOTES/Docker/MultiContainer.md

 - For react create a bind mount:
   - `-v /my/reactapp/src:/app/src`
   - Note on WSL 2 on windows: Need to create project files in linux system, not windows.
 See pdf in this project.

+## Note on Bind Mounts for developing vs. Deployment:

+- We need to copy files that are needed in the container for deployment and not just set a bindmount which is good for development.
+We should copy a snapshot of the files in a dockerfile config so they are available in the container for deployment.